mustafa60x/mustafa60x/README.md

 ## 👤 About Me
 Hi!
-I'm a frontend developer.
-I’m constantly learning Vue 3, Nuxt3, Typescript, Nodejs & Postgres.
+I'm a senior frontend developer.
+I’m constantly learning Vue 3, Nuxt 4, Typescript, Nodejs & Postgres.
 Also cycling and visiting historical places are my favorite hobbies.
 In my free time, I usually play chess and read about philosophy.
 I am always eager to learn new technologies and tackle challenging problems.

 <!--
 <p align="center">